Prerequisites for Component Pack

 On a very high level, to install and successfully run HCL Component Pack, you will need HCL Connections plus additional resources to satisfy the following requirements:

-- One machine with kubectl and Helm v3 installed and configured and at least 50G of free space.
+• One machine with kubectl, and Helm installed and configured.
 This machine can be any machine in the cluster, but must be used exclusively for Component Pack installation, configuration, and upgrades.

 If you are new to Component Pack, and doing your first installation, you can choose to defer to the HCL-provided Ansible automation for setting up Component Pack and all its dependencies.
 For information on the automation, see HCL's open-source GitHub for the documents Quickstart for Setting Up HCL Connections and Component Pack Using Ansible Automation and HCL Connections and Component Pack Automation Scripts.